 Each state differs in exactly how and when insurers are allowed to assert their subrogation interests, and how the existence of a subrogation interest affects the settlement of third party lawsuits.
 If you are a victim of an injury and are being bombarded by various parties asserting "subrogation" rights, you should consult an attorney who understands the subrogation laws in your state.

 Understanding subrogation interests can be difficult.
 Failing to obtain such an understanding, however, may prove to be costly for an injured party.
 Hiring an attorney who knows the subrogation laws in your state will help protect you from the unintended outcomes that can otherwise happen when a subrogation claim exists.
-If you're receiving benefits from a collateral source, subrogation issues can affect any settlement or lawsuit you may have against a third party.
+Contact a local injury law attorney today.